DMSC-Instrument-Data/ansible-nicos/README.md

 Install the following software:
  - ansible (2.4.0 or higher)
  - git

+Note: sometimes the Ansible scripts exit with a segmentation fault; this can be ignored.

 ## Installing the GUI only
 This is for setting up a NICOS client machine.